nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

    DFLTD v.2 Entity Relationship Diagram (exported from MS Access)

+..
+TODO: rephrase this paragraph

-*The key takeaway is that the list of projects will conform to the desired query criteria; however, the projects may contain additional explorations, deep foundations, and load tests that were not included in the query criteria.*
+The key takeaway is that the list of projects will conform to the desired query criteria; however, the projects may contain additional explorations, deep foundations, and load tests that were not included in the query criteria.